refinedev/refine/documentation/docs/api-reference/antd/components/buttons/save.md

 );
 ```

-The [`useForm`](/api-reference/antd/hooks/form/useForm.md) hook exposes `saveButtonProps` to be passed to `<SaveButton>` component which includes submitting the form action, button loading, and disable states.
+The [`useForm`](/api-reference/antd/hooks/form/useForm.md) hook exposes `saveButtonProps` to be passed to the `<SaveButton>` component which includes submitting the form action, button loading, and disable states.

 ## Properties

 ### `hideText`

-It is used to show and not show the text of the button.
-When `true`, only the button icon is visible.
+`hideText` is used to hide the text of the button.
+When its `true`, only the button icon will be visible.

 ```tsx live disableScroll previewHeight=120px
 // visible-block-start